sedab/deep-cancer/README.md

 * ```LungJsonDescription.ipynb``` explores the potential of metadata that can be used as extra information for training
 * ```new_transforms_examples.ipynb``` visualizes a few examples of the data augmentation used for training.
 One can tune the data augmentation here.

-### Progress and documentation
+### Assignments

-* Capstone Assignment 2.pdf, Capstone 11-9 Memo.pdf, Capstone 11-16 Update.pdf, Capstone 11-30 Update.pdf	are our submitted assignments for our Capstone course.
+* Documents in this folder are all of the required submissions for our Capstone course.
+The final report contains explanation of our methodology and some results.